CristyTarantino/reactjs-blog/README.md

 # Sample React Blog

 This is a sample blog I used to get started with ReactJS.
+To view the end result visit https://cristytarantino.github.io/ReactBlog.

 It shows how to simply use the state, how to fork with forms and really basics ReactJS features.